IIAZII/ScheduleMaster/README.md

 - **Task Management**: Easily add, edit, and categorize your daily tasks for better organization.
 - **Reminders**: Set timely reminders for tasks, appointments, and important deadlines.
-- **Calendar Integration**: Sync with your existing calendar apps to manage all your events in one place.
+- **Calendar Integration**: Sync with your calendar on your phone  to manage all your appointments in one place.
-- **Daily Planner**: View your daily schedule at a glance and plan your day efficiently.
+- **Daily Planner**: look at your daily schedule  and plan your day efficiently.
 - **Analytics**: Generate reports to analyze how you spend your time and optimize your productivity.

 ---